-The Court of Appeals (CA) junked the administrative case against former Mayor Jed Patrick Mabilog over his alleged unexplained wealth.
+The Court of Appeals (CA) junked the administrative case against former Iloilo City mayor Jed Patrick Mabilog over his alleged unexplained wealth.

 In a 22-page decision promulgated on June 11, 2021, the CA’s 19th Division “granted” Mabilog’s petition assailing the Ombudsman’s decision finding him guilty of serious dishonesty.